Staples’ pitcher Alec Burns commits to NYU

-It was the advice the elder Burns brother gave him that has helped prepare him for the transition to the next level, Burns said.
+It was the advice that the elder Burns brother gave to him that has helped to prepare him for the transition to the next level, Burns said.

 “Just by seeing what his experience has been like I know wanted a similar one,” Burns said.
 “He’s definitely shown me how hard it is to prepare both physically for the season and managing time to still be a successful student.
 I’ve gotten the opportunity to see what goes into being a college athlete because of him.”

-Although advising his younger brother that the jump to the collegiate level will be “a little tough at first,” Burns said he told his little brother that once the games begin, not much else changes.
+Although advising his younger brother that the jump to the collegiate level will be “a little tough at first,” Burns said he told his little brother once the games begin — not much else changes.